BT TV packages: get the best deal

 Youview, the platform through which BT offer their TV service, offers up to 80 Freeview channels with seven-day catch up.

 Youview's big selling point is seven-day scrollback, an on demand content service of live TV from the past week:

 |UK TV (includes Dave, Really and Yesterday)|

-There are three types of Youview box available to BT TV customers: one with a single tuner that can pause and rewind live TV for up to 30 minutes but can't record TV, and two bigger Youview+ boxes.
+There are three types of Youview box available to BT TV customers: the standard Youview box which can pause and rewind live TV for up to 30 minutes but can't record TV, and two bigger Youview boxes.

-The Youview+ boxes also allow users to pause and rewind live TV, but they have two tuners and either a 500GB or 1TB hard drive that enable users to record live TV channels.
+The Youview+ box also allows users to pause and rewind live TV, but comes with a bigger, 500GB, hard drive that enable users to record up to 300 hours of live TV.

-The dual tuners mean it's possible to record one show while watching another, or two shows while watching a third from the on demand library or stored on the hard drive.
+Both the Youview+ and the Youview Ultra HD boxes possess dual tuners.
+Meaning it's possible to record one show while watching another, or two shows while watching a third from the on demand library or stored on the hard drive.
 They also have a remote record app.

 BT also offer Netflix as a bolt-on from £5.99 a month.

 Bear in mind that BT TV is only available to those who take BT broadband and phone, so in this review we'll always include the cost of those to give a real idea of the price.